-Mutiny feared in Mali after gunfire at army base | Africanews
+Mali president detained by mutinying soldiers, say sources | Africanews

 Military

+Mali's President Ibrahim Boubacar Keita and Prime Minister Boubou Cissé were detained by mutinying soldiers on Tuesday, according to security sources.

-Soldiers fired shots at an army base in Mali on Tuesday, triggering fears of mutiny in the fragile country.
+It comes after soldiers fired shots at an army base in Kati, 15 km outside of the capital Bamako.

-It occurred at an airbase in Kati, a town some 15 kilometres (nine miles) from the capital Bamako.
-It is the same base where a mutiny in 2012 unfolded, leading to a coup that toppled the former president Amadou Toumani Toure.
+In 2012, a mutiny unfolded at the same base, leading to a coup that toppled the former president Amadou Toumani Toure.

 The West African bloc ECOWAS called for an end to the "mutiny" and urged soldiers to return to their barracks close to the capital Bamako.